SimonCouplandDMU/MarkdownToLZ/README.md

+# Markdown to LearningZone
-# Markdown → HTML → SCORM / Common Cartridge Pipeline
+## A GitHub based Markdown → HTML → SCORM / Common Cartridge Pipeline

 ## Overview

 This repository demonstrates a complete workflow for converting structured Markdown content into:

-- ✅ Styled HTML pages
+- Styled HTML pages
-- ✅ IMS Common Cartridge packages (for VLE import)
+- IMS Common Cartridge packages (for VLE import)
-- ✅ SCORM 1.2 packages (legacy LMS compatibility)
+- SCORM 1.2 packages (legacy LMS compatibility)

-It is designed as a **training and demonstration repository** covering both Markdown usage and automated LMS packaging.
+It is designed as a **training and demonstration repository** covering both basic Markdown usage and automated packaging for Learning Zone.
+This is a template repository.
+Click Use this template and you will get your own copy of the repo to play with.

+## Disclaimer

+I have only tested this with the LearningZone VLE, which is a variant of BrightSpace.
+I have tried to keep to standards for both IMS and SCORM, however I cannot guarantee it will work for your VLE.
+I recommend you use the next Section to try it our and see if it works with you VLE before proceeding any further.

+---

+## Try It Out

+You can try all the functionality of the repo as is stands.
+The folder md has a collection of markdown files.
+These can automatically converted to HTML and then package as an IMS Common Cartridge or a SCORM package.
+Steps:

+1. Browse the folders and files in the **md** folder.
+You will notice the are all proceeded with numbers.
+These give order the will appear in your VLE.
+For number 1 to 9 always put a proceeding 0.
+2. Run the **Build HTML from Markdown** action.
+3. Pull the repo and browse the files in the HTML file.
+These are the files that will be packaged.
+The numbers in front of the file names are still needed.
+I do not recommend edit these files at this point.
+If you want changes make them in markdown and rerun the conversion.
+4. Package the html files, I recommend you run the **Build Course package** action.
+Pull again and you will find a file called course-package.zip.
+This is the file you need to upload to you VLE.
+For Learning Zone you do this with Module Tools &rarr; Course Admin &rarr; Import/Export/Copy Components.
+Select Import Components &rarr; from a course package.
+Upload course-package.zip and press Import All Components.
+Wait a while and you will have a new item in you module shell called **Markdown Course Package** with all the imported content it.

+If you're happy with all these steps you can start replacing the markdown files with your own content.
+Use folders to give structure and stick to the number convention to ensure your content is presented in your desired order.
+The name of each page is taken from the first markdown heading in the file, so you do not need to be precious with file names, just stick to a reasonable convention.
+Image file need to be placed in the same folder as the markdown file they are referenced in.
+It is a current limitation that if you use an image in multiple markdown files in multiple folder a copy of that image will need to be placed in each folder.

+There is more information in the remainder of this read me but you now everything you need to manage and convert you markdown files for importing to Learning Zone.

 ---